everespinoza2121/everespinoza2121/prompt-tests/summarize_article_test.md

 ---

 ## Conclusion

-Which style worked best?
-What would you try differently next time?
 I think the third style seems to be the best prompt giving GPT instructions and context makes the prompts much more cleaner and efficient.